chukkaweb/angular2/README.md

 https://medium.com/@spp020/44-quick-tips-to-fine-tune-angular-performance-9f5768f5d945

-# Workspace and project file structure
-The package.json is organized into two groups of packages:
-Dependencies are essential to running applications.
-DevDependencies are only necessary to develop applications.

-# Dependencies
-The packages listed in the dependencies section of package.json are essential to running applications.
-The dependencies section of package.json contains:
-Angular packages: Angular core and optional modules; their package names begin @angular/.
-Support packages: 3rd party libraries that must be present for Angular apps to run.
-Polyfill packages: Polyfills plug gaps in a browser's JavaScript implementation.
-To add a new dependency, use the ng add command.

 # he Ahead-of-Time (AOT) compiler
 The Angular Ahead-of-Time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
 Compiling your application during the build process provides a faster rendering in the browser.